 I recently wrote a blog about Modern Hekatean Witchcraft (MHW) where I mentioned that many of those within this emerging tradition are quite practical about devotion and magick.
 In my experience, Hekate’s attention is won by heartfelt devotion.
-She bestows Her blessings on those who put effort, not cash, into their worship and witchery.
-To paraphrase the fabulous JLo – Her love don’t cost a a thing.
+She bestows Her blessings on those who put their heart and effort, not cash, into their worship and witchery.

 Within Modern Hekatean Witchcraft, Hekate is Pammetor (The Mother of All), The Cosmic World Soul, and Our Savior (Sotiera).
 Given this perspective, Her love is infused in all of creation.
 Thus, we don’t have to earn Her love – our work is to connect with Her through our devotion, witchcraft and by living a virtuous life.
 We can use these activities to draw closer to Her, leading to more effective witchery and a better life in general.
 I’ve rambled on about a virtuous life before, so I’ll stick to my focus here about devotion and witchcraft on a budget.
 I’ll slip in one thing about the virtuous life – it, too, doesn’t need to cost a thing.